mateot1/sherpa/ios_code_coverage.md

 ```
 ruby ${SCRIPT_DIR}/coverage.rb ${XCODE_SCHEME}
 ```
-**NOTE:** You make ensure that this line comes AFTER the scan command.
+**NOTE:** You must ensure that this line comes AFTER the scan command.

 Therefore, you need to ensure that this section of code matches:
 ```